 1. Identifying the Source

-The most important thing you should do if this happens to your e-commerce is to identify which sign up consent sources in your e-shop are being attacked.
+The most important thing you should do if this happens to your e-shop is to identify which sign-up consent sources in your e-shop are being attacked.

 Is it the Footer?